mjggibson4/Practical2/Finalised/readme.md

 Click the Model menu and then "Set Parameters".
 This produces a window in which the user is asked to input 3 sets of parameters which will influence the behaviour of the model.
 These parameters are listed below alongside a brief explanation of what they represent in regards to the model.

-* Number of Sheep - The initial number of sheep agents to be placed in the model
+#### Initial Conditions
-* Number of Wolves - The initial number of wolf agents to be placed in the model
+       Number of Bacteria: Number of bacteria to be released by the bomb
-* Neighbourhood - The distance at which sheep are allowed to share resources
-* Number of Iterations - The number of iterations for which the model will run
-* Wolf Threshold - The number of sheep needed to be eaten by a wolf in order for it to reproduce
-* Sheep Threshold - The amount of units of environment needed to be consumed by a sheep in order for it to reproduce
+       Elevation: Height at which bomb is detonated
+        #### XY Probabilities
+        North: Probability of particle moving in the positive y direction
+        South: Probability of particle moving in the negative y direction
+        West: Probability of particle moving in the negative x direction
+        East: Probability of particle moving in the positive x direction

+#### Z Probabilites
+        Up: Probability of particle moving in the positive z direction
+        Level: Probability of particle keeping a constant z value
+        Down: Probability of particle moving in the negative z direction

 A screenshot of this menu is provided below:

 ![alt text](https://github.com/mjggibson4/Practical1/blob/master/ParameterMenu.png "Logo Title Text 1")

 Once these parameters have been defined, click apply.
+These parameters must fulfil the following conditions in order to be accepted by the GUI:

+*  All parameters must not be strings
+* Parameters defining XY movement must all be decimals between 0 and 1
+* Parameters defining XY movement must sum to 1
+* Parameters defining Z movement must all be decimals between 0 and 1
+* Parameters defining Z movement must sum to 1
+* The parameters defining the number of bacteria and elevation must be positive integers

-These parameters must be integers and an internal check occurs to verify this is the case.
-The absolute value of negative numbers are taken to avoid system error.
+An internal check occurs to verify these parameters are valid case.
 If integers are not input, the following warning screen is displayed and user is forced to re-enter appropriate values:

 <img src="https://github.com/mjggibson4/Practical1/blob/master/ParameterError.png" width="550">